Issue No. 01 Spring MMXXVI

 Instead of building another task manager, we focused on time allocation.
 What if you could plan your week around your values first, then see how reality compared to intention?
 What if reflection became a tool for conscious adjustment rather than guilt?

-Today, we're focused on creating a platform that helps people reclaim control over their most valuable resource.
-Every feature, every design decision, every interaction is guided by one question: "Does this help someone own their time more intentionally?"
+Today we're building a platform that helps people reclaim control over their most valuable resource.
+Every feature and design decision is guided by one question: does this help someone own their time more intentionally?

 Be among the first to experience time ownership.
-Join our community of people who believe time is too valuable to be left to chance.
+Join a community of people who believe time is too valuable to be left to chance.